lijitin/CS401prj18F/MANUAL.md

 The user is allowed to navigate through the menus through integer inputs.

 ## How do I use/run this application?
 The pre-compiled .class files are included in the CS401prj18F/bin folder.
-The program can be ran with basic java command:
+In cmd, Navigate to the project folder and run with basic java command:
 ```
 ~/CS401prj19F> java -cp bin GPAMS
 ```